Introducing Nomads Home: Lexidy’s Work From Anywhere Platform – Go Borderless Today! 🗂✅🖥

 • Be the legal representative for the company.

-You can join an existing startup if your investment is €100,000 and you are becoming a C-suite or board member.
+You also have the choice to join an existing startup if your investment is €100,000 and you are becoming a C-suite or board member.

-This visa has a streamlined, fast-track process, attracting those moving and acting quickly.
+This visa has a streamlined, fast-track process, attracting those looking to move and act quickly.

 How to move with an Italian Elective Residence Visa